pandas.read_xml¶

 However, for more complex XML documents,

-or raise exceptions due to issues with XML document,xpath
+DataFrameor raise exceptions due to issues with XML document,xpath, or other parameters.Examples

 >>> xml = '''<?xml version='1.0' encoding='utf-8'?> ... <data xmlns="http://example.com"> ... <row> ... <shape>square</shape> ... <degrees>360</degrees> ... <sides>4.0</sides> ... </row> ... <row> ... <shape>circle</shape> ... <degrees>360</degrees> ... <sides/> ... </row> ... <row> ... <shape>triangle</shape> ... <degrees>180</degrees> ... <sides>3.0</sides> ... </row> ... </data>'''